ultrew/Broskieshub-Internship/Task10/Readme.md

 ## Usage
 1. Run `python password_checker.py`
-2. Enter a password or 'exit' to quit
+2. Enter a password or 'ctrl + c' to quit
 3. View strength level and feedback

 ## Outcome